The two definitions of the index difference: Analytical arguments

 So far, we considered the $M$-bundle $\pi$.
 We want to define a family of operators on the $\bR \times M$-bundle $\Pi$, and obtain an index in $F^{p+1,q}(X)$ (using the analysis contained in Proposition \ref{fredholmproperty:familywise}).
-For that, we need one more piece of datum, and to obtain a relative index in $F^{p+1,q}(X,Y)$, we need a stronger condition on the operators $A_{y,t}$, $(y,t) \in Y$.
+For that, we need one more piece of datum.